SoftVarE-Group/uvlgenerator/README.md

 # UVL Generator

 ### Dependencies
 This UVL generator depends on [uvl-smt](https://github.com/SoftVarE-Group/uvl-smt) for reasoning and [java-fm-metamodel](https://github.com/Universal-Variability-Language/java-fm-metamodel/tree/refactoring_metamodel) for managing the model objects.

+UVL-SMT depends on z3 binaries which need to be correctly linked when running the generator.
+Check their [README]([uvl-smt](https://github.com/SoftVarE-Group/uvl-smt/README.md)) for instructions.

 ### Usage
 The generator expects a path to a config.json file as input.
 You can find examples for usage in `input_examples`.